wallneradam/BSONKit/README.md

 #BSONKit

-The BSONDecoder is an Objective-C framework for decoding binary JSON according to the BSON specification http://bsonspec.org
+The BSONKit is an Objective-C framework for decoding binary JSON according to the BSON specification http://bsonspec.org

+This is a modification of the original BSONKit created by Mattias Levin: https://github.com/mattiaslevin/BSONKit I made a lot of bug fixes and cleanups.
+This is tested on iOS, but should work on Os-X as well.

+It doesn't use ARC, but could be easily converted to use it.

 ####Type conversion rules